-Carbon vs. Aluminum Wheels: Pros & Cons Compared
+Carbon vs. Aluminum Wheels: Pros and Cons Compared!

 My YOELEO R12 road bike on a bike path with a rear carbon wheel and front aluminum wheel.

-Carbon wheels are more aero, stiffer, lighter, and look cooler, but are also more expensive than aluminum wheels.
+Carbon wheels are more aero, stiffer, lighter, and look cooler, but they are also more expensive and less durable than aluminum wheels.
 They are suitable for serious cyclists who care about their performance and have extra money to spend.
+If you are an occasional cyclist on a tight budget, aluminum wheels are probably a better choice.

-Continue reading to learn helpful info that will help you decide whether you should upgrade your current wheelset or not.
+Continue reading to learn valuable information to help you decide whether to upgrade your current wheelset.

 What Are Carbon Wheels?